 Well, based on the experience of dentists who read this website, I would still encourage caution.
 The stories I hear remind me of the children’s fairy tale, ‘The Princess and the Pea,’ because the patients I’m told about are exquisitely sensitive to tiny changes.
 This is speculation I suppose but I’ve heard this story often enough that if your patient has a noticeable cant, but does not appear to have a joint problem, something as simple as a small composite restoration can “cause all heck to break loose” as one person told me.

 The Princess who could feel a pea through eight mattresses may have been just the girl the Prince was looking for, but she can make life in the dental office just a might stressful.
 The tiniest high spot on a filling will be more than noticeable to her.

 Is there any research to back this up?
 None that I know of but keep this in mind: When you see the obviously canted occlusal plane, there is something going on that could make life difficult for restorative dentistry or orthodontics.

-When I discussed this subject with Dr. Michael Miroue, a local orthodontist, he had this input: “What transpires is the mandible is the primary driver of the occlusal plane cant.
-The maxilla secondarily adapts to the canted mandible and via sutural growth becomes canted also.
+When I discussed this situation with Dr. Michael Miroue, an orthodontist in the San Diego area, he had this input: “What transpires is the mandible is the primary driver of the occlusal plane cant.
+The maxilla secondarily adapts to the canted mandible and via sutural growth become canted also.
 The mandibular position thus becomes the template for the maxilla.
-If the cant is mild, ortho can treat it via TADs (mini screws or implants).
+If the cant is mild, ortho can treat it via TADS (mini screws or implants).
 If the cant is more severe, surgery is indicated.”

-I’m sure future research will find a reason why the Princess is so sensitive.
-It’s not her (or his) fault and most if the time it isn’t psychological either.
-Future research may also provide treatment options not yet thought of.
-But in the meantime, take your time and be extremely careful with these folks.
-And maybe remember one of Omer Reed’s famous maxims: sometimes the best dentistry is no dentistry.
+Future research may discover why the Princess is so sensitive.
+It’s not her (or his) fault and it likely isn’t psychological either.
+That research may also lead us to treatment options not yet thought of.
+Meanwhile take your time and be very cautious with these folks.
+And remember one of Omer Reed’s famous maxims: sometimes the best dentistry is no dentistry.